briandorsey/partisci/doc/testing.rst

 Requirements & running the tests
 --------------------------------

-Partisci itself is written in Go (golang.org).
-The (whitebox) test suite is written in Python.
+Partisci is written in Go (golang.org).
+The (whitebox) test suite is written in Python (python.org).
 To run the tests, you'll need Python 2.7x and the following modules:

 * py.test (pytest.org)
 * requests (python-requests.org)